[Originally published at The New Ledger, May 2010; edited for brevity in October 2017]

 The markets have proven far more resilient than confidence in the regime.
 After the market disruptions of the Great Confiscation, there was a rise in large-scale food smuggling, with hundreds of tons of food brought across the frozen Yalu River by the truckload.
 The intelligence and security services overlooked the smuggling, presumably because they were either involved or getting a cut of the profits.
 Some reports suggest that today, just six months later, the jangmadang in some cities have already recovered completely.

-Within a day of the announcement of The Great Confiscation, it was reported not by The New York Times or The Washington Post, but by Open News for North Korea, founded by Ha Tae Kyoung, an enigmatic South Korean ex-leftist and political prisoner and acquaintance of mine.
+The first news source to inform the world of The Great Confiscation — and to do so within a day — was neither The New York Times nor The Washington Post, but Open News for North Korea, founded by Ha Tae Kyoung, an enigmatic South Korean ex-leftist and political prisoner and acquaintance of mine.
 Ha, who goes by the name Young Howard in the English-language press, broadcasts into North Korea on medium-wave frequencies from transmitters in locations he prefers not to discuss.
 Just as importantly, his service also broadcasts news from North Korea to the outside world, using a network of clandestine correspondents.
 This, too, would have been unthinkable three years ago, when news from North Korea took months to emerge, if at all.
 Any North Korean caught informing to Open News can expect to face a firing squad for espionage.
 Yet North Koreans still choose to take that risk.

 Open News is not the only guerrilla news service operating inside North Korea.
 Radio Free North Korea, The Daily NK, Rimjingang, PSCORE and other organizations also report from North Korea, as does the liberal South Korean Buddhist charity Good Friends.
 Today, thanks to legislation sponsored by Senator Sam Brownback, Rep. Ileana Ros-Lehtinen, and Rep. Ed Royce — and stalled for years by Condoleezza Rice’s State Department — many of the guerrilla news services receive funding from the National Endowment for Democracy.
 The European Union and NGO’s like Reporters Without Borders provide more funding.
 Collectively, these services are breaking the North Korean regime’s information blockade.